dejager/proxycurvy/README.md

 # Proxy Curvy

-A rough, lunchtime SwiftUI sketch demonstrating how to use a `GeometryProxy` to animate a a `Shape` mask while scrolling.
+A rough, lunchtime SwiftUI sketch demonstrating how to use a `GeometryProxy` to animate a `Shape` mask while scrolling.

 <br>